 Determine what function or information an image is trying to convey to ensure that you are choosing the appropriate text alternatives with the most important information.

-Try to ensure that your alt text is concise and maximum 125 characters or less when possible, spaces included.
-A simple short phrase or sentence is all that’s needed here, unless it is a complex image that requires more explanation.
+Make your alt text concise and a maximum of 125 characters or less when possible – with spaces included.
+A simple short phrase or sentence is all that’s needed here, unless it’s a complex image that requires more explanation.

 Icons with text often lose their text when viewed on smaller screens.
 Prevent this by ensuring that icons are understandable without text, but also have text descriptions.

-To describe an object or image, be sure to outline the subject in detail within the setting, point out any actions or interactions, and other relevant information.
+To describe an object or image, outline the subject in detail within the setting, point out any actions or interactions, and other relevant information.
 There is no need to include words like “image” or “icon” because it is announced by screen readers.

 Don’t use file names or URLs in the alt text.
 This can become confusing to a person using a screen reader or braille, and doesn’t provide useful information that provides context.

-If you haven’t addressed the importance of image alt text on your website it’s never too late.
-Increasing web accessibility by adding alt text to images is simple and acceptable any time.
+If you haven’t addressed the importance of image alt text on your website, it’s never too late!
+Improving web accessibility by integrating alt text is a small and simple step that can make a significant difference.

 To get started, request a UserWay demo or start your free trial of our widget today!